wunnr/partydeck/README.md

 </p>

 > [!NOTE]
+> There is currently no official forum for discussing PartyDeck other than the issues page.
+If you would like to see a Discord server, please make it known on [this issue page](https://github.com/wunnr/partydeck/issues/127).

+> [!NOTE]
 > PartyDeck is in early development, and may contain violations of software best practices and security flaws; use at your own discretion!
 If you are experienced in software any advice and contributions are greatly appreciated.

 ## Features